 7) MSME Sustainable (ZED) Certification

-Under the ZED scheme, MSMEs are provided with financial assistance to carry out activities for zero defect and zero effect (ZED) certification, such as assessment, ratings, gap analysis, handholding, etc. Micro, Small, and medium enterprises are given 80%, 60%, and 50% subsidies, respectively.
+Under the ZED scheme, MSME subsidies in India are provided with financial assistance to carry out activities for zero defect and zero effect (ZED) certification, such as assessment, ratings, gap analysis, handholding, etc. Micro, Small, and medium enterprises are given 80%, 60%, and 50% subsidies, respectively.

 An additional 10% subsidy is provided to MSMEs that are owned by SC/ST/women or if the MSME is in NER/Himalayan/LWE/islands/aspirational districts.
 For MSMEs forming a part of the SFURTI or MSE-CDP scheme, an additional subsidy of 5% is granted.